-For more information, an information sheet presenting the INCA modelling work is presented under the title of the Mureş River Modelling Program and the full modelling report is presented as Annex 5.1.
+For more information, an information sheet presenting the INCA modeling work is presented under the title of the Mureş River Modeling Program and the full modeling report is presented as Annex 5.1

-ltem no. 1603 No. to identify the observations received from the public No. 111000/ 25.08.2006 and No. 75967/ 04.09.2006 Proposal The questioner does not agree to the promotion of the Roşia Montană Project, making the following comments and observations: In EIA there are no presented all the possible risks derived from this project; Total costs for closing the mine are unrealistic; There isn't until now an approved Zonal Urbanism Plan for the Protected Areas; The phase of public consultation and quality evaluation of the impact assessment study report begun without a valid urbanism certificate; Information about the foundation which RMGC will establish and subsidize is not given.
-This foundation follows to assume the obligations which the mining operation can not assume; The present urbanism plans of the Roşia Montană commune do not correspond with the mining project proposal described in EIA; There is no liner proposed for the tailings pond; There is not a Safety Report submitted for the public consultation and evaluation by the competent authorities; The EIA report does not assess the "zero alternative"; The EIA report does not assess the "zero alternative"; The Project poses a threat for protected flora and fauna; The EIA report does not refer to the impact on the listed heritage buildings of noise and vibrations caused by the mining operations; The Urbanism Plan has been modified without public consultation; The Urbanism Plan has been modified without public consultation; The Questioner contests the protection of the architectural and spiritual monuments with the responsibility of the state institutions for the protection operation.
-SEE THE CONTENT OF TYPE 1 CONTESTATION Solution It is the nature of risk that it can be mitigated and diminished; it cannot be made to disappear.
+Item no. 190 No. to identify the observations received from the public No. 108854/ 03.08.2006 and No. 74390/ 04.08.2006

+The Complainer doesn't agree with promoting the Roşia Montană Project and it addresses the following comments and observations:

+- In EIA there are no presented all the possible risks derived from this project; - Total costs for closing the mine are unrealistic; - There isn't until now an approved Zonal Urbanism Plan for the Protected Areas; - The phase of public consultation and quality evaluation of the impact assessment study report begun without a valid urbanism certificate; - Information about the foundation which RMGC will establish and subsidize is not given.
+This foundation follows to assume the obligations which the mining operation can not assume; - The present urbanism plans of the Roşia Montană commune do not correspond with the mining project proposal described in EIA; - The tailings management facility is not lined; - The proposed waste deposits will be not constructed according to the legislation in force; - Financial guarantees were not fixed - There is not a Safety Report submitted for the public consultation and evaluation by the competent authorities: - The EIA report does not evaluate the "Zero alternative"; - The project represents a threatening for the protected flora and fauna; - The EIA report does not refer to the impact on the listed heritage buildings of noise and vibrations caused by the mining operations; - The public/ONGs whish to consult the contracts and agreements between Company and Romanian State: - Modification of the urbanism plan without the public consultation; - From archeological point of view, the area proposed to by occupied by project was not legally investigated; - The questioner contests the protection of the architectural and spiritual monuments with the responsibility of the state institutions for the protection operation.

+It is the nature of risk that it can be mitigated and diminished; it cannot be made to disappear.
 In order to put this into context, the common action of walking on the street or developing everyday activities have an accident potential.
 This accident potential is twice higher than within the framework of industrial activities that use hazardous substances.

 A major chapter of the EIA report was dedicated to the identification of risks for the project.
 In addition, this chapter provides a discussion of the mitigation measures for each risk and how they were incorporated into the project designs.
 It is recognized that risk identification is difficult due to the number and diversity of events that can be envisioned.
 The EIA report cannot assume to cover all of he potential risks associated with the project.
 However, it has attempted to identify and address the most relevant risks.
-The extent of risk involved and therefore only the risks that have been considered important have been assessed in detail.
+The extent of risk assessment and the intensity of the prevention and mitigation measures should be proportional to the risk involved and therefore only the risks that have been considered important have been assessed in detail.
 Each is described below.

 In the larger sense, the entire EIA report is focused on the assessment of impacts and their associated mitigation.
 Specifically, Chapter 4 of the EIA presents that impact assessment of the project.
 The following discussion presents a summary of the impact discussed in the EIA.